The Unsellables (British TV series)

-The Unsellables is a British reality game show that debuted on 11 May 2009.
+The Unsellables is a British reality show that debuted on 11 May 2009.
 The television series ended on 5 June 2009.
 The show aired on BBC One, the television show was also distributed by the BBC.
 The Unsellables focuses on helping people who have troubles selling their houses.
-The Unsellables is a Housing/Building lifestyle type game show.
-The television series was based on the original Canadian version of the series.
+The Unsellables is a housing/building lifestyle show.
+The television series is based on the original Canadian version of the series.

 Production

 The Unsellables is presented by Sofie Allsopp & John Rennie.
 Rob Carey & Leonie Hutchinson are the executive producers of the series.
 The series is filmed in the United Kingdom.
 The Unsellables runs for 30 minutes.
 The Unsellables is a UK-Canada co-production and is produced by NF-Cineflix (Unsellables UK) Inc. and Media Productions (Unsellables UK) Limited.

-Cast
+Presenters

-The main cast on The Unsellables (UK) are John Rennie & Sofie Allsopp which are the presenters of the show, they play themselves.
-Sofie Allsopp is also a presenter on the Canadian version of the series.
+The show is presented by John Rennie & Sofie Allsopp.
+Allsopp is also a presenter of the Canadian version of the series.

 Media information

 Episodes

 This is a List of The Unsellables (UK) episodes.